simplytesthere/docusaurus-base/docs/User Device Support/Backing-Up Your Data - Windows.md

 5. Under **Backup Destination**, select your external HD and then click **Next**.

 6. Select **Let me choose** > **Next**.
-7. On this page, leave ==only== the checkbox associated with your name/username selected.
+7. On this page, leave <Highlight color="#402B6F">only</Highlight> the checkbox associated with your name/username selected.
 8. Click **Next**.
 9. Clear the **Run backup on a schedule** checkbox, and then click **OK**.